 Most handymen will go pick things up for you, but you are paying for that time.
 If you are less comfortable with leaving them, be sure to ask if they can pick up supplies.

-Once you find someone that does good work, don’t lose their name.
+Once you find an experienced handyman that does quality work at a fair price, don’t lose their contact information.
 I’ve found good people on Taskrabbit that I contact directly after the first task.
 It can be less expensive per hour when you do this.

 Do you have any secrets for hiring a good handyman?